cassiecarr/vector/README.md

 # vector

 This vector class was built using the Udacity linear algebra course.
-It provides basic functions for doing vector mathematics
+It provides basic functions for doing vector mathematics.

 ## Installation

-Import the class, along with math and Decimal
+Import the class, along with math and Decimal.
-Also, you will need to indicate your decimal precision
+Also, you will need to indicate your decimal precision.

 ```python
 from vector import Vector